Sagar2366/LearnWithSagar/DailyChallenges/Season2/Day17/challenge.md

     style NATRouter fill:#f3e5f5
 ```

-**Technical Details:**
-PAT (the most common form of NAT) works by:
-1. Maintaining a translation table mapping internal (private IP, port) to external (public IP, port)
-2. When an internal device initiates outbound traffic, the router:
-   - Replaces the source private IP with the public IP
-   - Replaces the source port with a unique port number
-   - Records this mapping in its translation table
-3. When inbound traffic arrives, the router:
-   - Checks the destination port against its translation table
-   - Rewrites the destination IP and port to the internal values
-   - Forwards the packet to the internal device

-This process allows thousands of internal devices to share a single public IP address while maintaining session state.

 ---

 ### 🔹 VLANs

 Virtual LANs (VLANs) create logically separate networks within a physical network infrastructure.
 VLANs operate at Layer 2 of the OSI model and provide segmentation, security, and broadcast containment.

-**VLAN Benefits:**
-- **Security**: Isolation between sensitive departments (HR, Finance)
-- **Performance**: Reduced broadcast traffic
-- **Flexibility**: Logical grouping regardless of physical location
-- **Management**: Simplified network administration

 ```mermaid
 flowchart TD